dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - 4/9/2020: Modified ``handleCollision`` to take an entity as a paramter, so that it can have an effect on whatever entity calls it.
 Possibly could change to EntityInternal.
 Also could change to take two entities, since two are involved in a collision.

+### CollisionDetector
+- 4/12/2020: Added detection for sideways and vertical collisions.